FIND YOURSELF - ECO-ACTIVE®

 9 Day, Culinary Cycle Tour – Western Cape

-Our Culinary Cycle Safari takes you on a 9-day taste adventure, pedalling from Cape Town, up the West Coast, along spectacular mountain passes into the semi arid Karoo before finally into the valleys of the Western Cape’s famous Winelands.
-Indulge in deliciously fresh seafood, home-made cheeses, pickled olives, tender Karoo lamb, and much more, while learning about local culture and customs along the way.
-With some of the best cycling anywhere.
+Our Culinary Cycle Safari takes you on a 9-day taste adventure, pedaling from Cape Town, up the West Coast, along spectacular mountain passes into the semi-arid Karoo before heading into the valleys of the Western Cape’s world-famous Winelands.
+Indulge in delicious fresh seafood, home-made cheeses, pickled olives, tender Karoo lamb, and much much more, while learning about local culture and customs along the way.
+All with some of the best cycling anywhere!

 Day 1 - City cycle and Robben Island